ProfilePic

 Spend wisely

 So how will you pay for your improvements?
 A popular choice for those with built-up equity in their home is getting a cash-out refinance.
 A cash-out refinance replaces the loan you currently have on your home with a new, higher-balance mortgage.
 The difference between the two mortgages comes to you as cash you can use for home improvements.
-With rates as low as they currently are, a cash-out refinance not only provides you with the finances you need but may also lower your monthly payments.
+With rates as low as they currently are, a cash-out refinance provides you with the finances you need and may also lower your monthly payments.